lhhiep2204/Locify/locify-ios/README.md

 # Locify iOS App

-Locify is a location-based application designed for iOS, iPadOS, macOS, and visionOS, enabling users to manage and share favorite places, organize them into categories, and synchronize data seamlessly between offline and online modes.
-Built with **Clean Architecture**, Locify ensures a modular, testable, and maintainable codebase, leveraging **SwiftUI**, **Firebase**, **Apple Maps (MapKit)**, and **SwiftData** for a robust user experience across all supported platforms.
+Locify is a location-based application designed for iOS, iPadOS, macOS, and visionOS, enabling users to manage and share favorite places, organize them into categories, and synchronize data seamlessly between offline and online modes without requiring login.
+Built with **Clean Architecture**, Locify ensures a modular, testable, and maintainable codebase, leveraging **SwiftUI**, **Firebase**, **Google Maps SDK**, **MapKit**, and **SwiftData** for a robust user experience across all supported platforms.

 ---